BenBSpencer/Portfolio-Project-1/README.md

 * Number of patients by smoker status
 * Average Yearly Medical Insurance Charges by BMI and by Sex
 * Average Yearly Medical Insurance Charges by BMI

+## In the end...
+I ended up taking four passes through the data.
+First I used MS Excel and pivot tables to orient myself.
+Next I used a simple dictionary, followed by using pandas, and finally I used class to organize methods.
+I learned alot.